mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/2.2.2/index.md

 ### Outdated Dex CRDS (COPS-7341)

-The custom resource definitions used for configuring LDAP have been updated to include the correct syntax.
+The DEX Custom Resource Definitions used for configuring LDAP have been updated to include the correct syntax.

 ### The Konvoy credentials plugin instructions embedded in the dex-k8s-authenticator containers did not work (COPS-7343)